Daniel-Notice/Work-Day-Scheduler/README.md

 https://daniel-notice.github.io/Horiseon-Marketing-Website/

-This is a marketing website that offers services to businesses and individuals that are looking to improve their website rankings and overall business.The technologies that were used to create this website are html and css.
-Completeing this project improved my use of semantic html.
+This is a website that is used for scheduling work.
+This website was made using html, css, javascript, and jquery.
+The website also allows users to save entries so that you can remember what was last typed.

 ## Installation